-I get it – building a kitchen extension is daunting.
+Kitchen extension planning?
+I get it – building an extension is daunting.
 But it’s also one of the most popular types of home improvement and one that I think can be the most transformative – not only on a property but on your life at home as well.
 We’re all aware now that space comes at a premium, so don’t underestimate the positive effect building an extension can have.

-If you’re thinking of adding to your home’s footprint, you may need planning permission as well as professional help in the form of an architect, designer or builder, or you might be able to build under permitted development (PD) which doesn’t need full planning consent.
+Kitchen extension planning is complex.
+If you’re thinking of adding to your home’s footprint, you may need planning permission in addition to professional help in the form of an architect, designer or builder.
+Alternatively, you might be able to build under permitted development (PD) which doesn’t need full planning consent.

-There’s lots to consider when assessing if your project falls within PD, so it’s always worth checking in with your local authority to be sure.
-Things like if you live in a conservation area, Area of Outstanding Natural Beauty, in a listed building or if the property has already been remodelled outside of the original boundary, may affect what’s allowed.
+When assessing if your kitchen extension planning falls within PD, check with your local authority to be sure.
+Several things may affect what’s allowed.
+For example: if you live in a conservation area, Area of Outstanding Natural Beauty or in a listed building.
+Also, if owners have remodelled the property outside of the original boundary in the past.

-If your kitchen extension works fall under PD, that means you usually can add a 6m extension to a semi-detached (or 8m to a detached) property.
+If your kitchen extension planning works fall under PD, that means you usually can add a 6m extension to a semi-detached property.
+If your property’s detached, you can add 8m.
 However, as always, clarify with your council – and remember, you’ll still need to meet building regulations.
-Employing a planning consultant is advisable, as they are on top of the ever-changing policies and can help with more complex applications, for example if you live in a conservation area – not to mention rules are different in Wales and Scotland.
+Employing a planning consultant is advisable, as they are on top of the ever-changing policies and can help with more complex applications.
+For example, if you live in a conservation area – not to mention that rules are different in Wales and Scotland.

-But before you set out on your own renovation project or kitchen extension, here is my go-to list of the dos and don’ts…
+But before you set out on your own renovation project or kitchen extension planning, here is my go-to list of the dos and don’ts…

 DO: Get to know your neighbours.
 They will be invited to comment on any planning applications.
-Talk them through what you want to do and get them on your side, as any objections could cause delays or even dictate what you can achieve.
+Talk them through what you want to do, show them your kitchen extension planning and get them on your side.
+Any objections from them could cause delays or even dictate what you can achieve.

-DO: Check your systems.
+DO: Check your systems when kitchen extension planning.
 Adding rooms will increase demand for water, so you may need to upgrade it.
 Think about where plumbing and extraction are going to run to ensure you don’t end up with an eyesore on your lovely new extension.

-DO: Hire a project manager.
+DO: Hire a project manager when kitchen extension planning.
 They could save you money, as they ensure the project gets completed on time and in budget.
 Consider what else could be worth getting done in advance.
 A structural engineer, ground reports, and asbestos and drainage surveys can all prevent unforeseen costs.

-DON’T: Rush.
+DON’T: Rush your kitchen extension planning.
 Take time to ensure you are happy with the plans before you submit them.
 Planning permission often takes around eight weeks, but it can take up to 12.
 You can make minor alterations once it’s been granted, but larger ones will need resubmission.

-DON’T: Start any work until you have the relevant permissions.
+DON’T: Start any work except kitchen extension planning until you have the relevant permissions.
 Your local authority can have your work altered or demolished if you fail to get consent.
 Altering a listed building without prior permission is a criminal offence and can lead to prosecution.

 DON’T: Live in the house, if possible.
 This can actually slow down progress, as the builders try to work around your life and spend more time cleaning than building, which can raise the cost.